gryphonshafer/Bible-Reference/README.md

 When you call this method with good input, it will save the new Bible and internally call `bible()` to set the new Bible as active.

+You may optionally provide an additional arrayref of arrayrefs containing the maximum verse number for each chapter of a book.
+This is useful only if you need to call `expand_ranges`.
+If you don't pass this data, a best-guess of the data will be used.

 ## expand\_ranges